shrawankick/MCP_AgentLearning/README.md

 This is a learning project.
 Add a license file (`LICENSE`) if you want to share it beyond personal/experimental use.

 ---

-If you'd like, I can also:
-- Add `requirements.txt` and a `tests/` scaffold with a sample pytest test for `simple_calculator`, or
-- Create a small example client script that calls the `simple_calculator` tools.

-**Let me know which next action you'd like me to take and I'll implement it.** ✅